-If you would like to have a deeper relationship with God, a better understanding of your faith, and fellowship with other men of faith, you are invited to join Unlocking the Mysteries of the Bible.
+If you would like to have a deeper relationship with God, a better understanding of your faith, and fellowship with other men of faith, you are invited to join The Bible Study Timeline.
 It is a great way to get the big picture of the Bible and see how our Catholic faith is rooted in Scripture.
 You'll see how the Bible reveals God's loving plan for your life, and you will learn helpful ways to put your faith into practice.
-The study includes a series of eight informative and engaging half-hour videos presented by Jeff Cavins.
+The study includes a series of informative and engaging half-hour videos presented by Jeff Cavins.
 Each video presentation will be followed by a lively group discussion.
 All men are welcome!
+Breaks from Memorial Day through Labor Day.

 To register for any of the following sessions,